Rolando Vargas

 On May 13, 2022, he was named USPTA Southern College Coach of the Year.

-In 2022, Vargas led Troy to its second straight appearance in the Sun Belt Conference Tournament semifinals, 16 victories and a win over No. 48 Louisiana this past season.
+In 2022, Vargas led Troy to its second straight appearance in the Sun Belt Conference Tournament semifinals, with 16 victories and a win over No. 48 Louisiana.
 In addition to the ranked win, the Trojans almost pulled off another stunner at No. 24 Florida State before losing to the Seminoles, 4-3, after a pair of three-set matches didn't go Troy's way.
-Troy finished ranked 9 in the Southern region which is their third straight appearance in the last year end rankings.
+Troy finished ranked 9 in the Southern region, which is their third straight appearance in the year-end rankings.

-In 2021, he led the Troy Trojans to a Conference high 20-4 record finishing with a 8 ranking in the Southern region and as high as 60 nationally.
+In 2021, he led the Troy Trojans to a conference-high 20-4 record, finishing with an 8 ranking in the Southern region and as high as 60 nationally.

-Although the 2019-20 season was cut short due to the COVID-19 pandemic, Vargas' squad continued to show improvement.
+Although the 2019–20 season was cut short due to the COVID-19 pandemic, Vargas' squad continued to show improvement.
 Under Vargas' leadership, the Trojans posted an 11-4 overall record and ended the season on a six-match winning streak.
+He also guided Oskar Michalek to 125 in the year-end national rankings.

-In his first season in 2018-19, he guided his squad to 17 wins, the most since the program won 25 during the 2014-15 season.
+In his first season in 2018–19, he guided his squad to 17 wins, the most since the program won 25 during the 2014–15 season.
 Troy also finished ranked 9 in the region.

 Vargas spent one season as the head coach at Radford, where he led the Highlanders to a four-win improvement from the year prior.

 While Vargas was head coach of both men's and women's teams at AUM in 2017, he led both programs to national and regional rankings.
-After playing their first full NCAA Division II schedule, the men finished the season ranked 7th in the highly-competitive South Region and 13th in the Nation.
-At the same time, the women were 5th and 19th respectively.
-The men’s highlight win was when they visited No. 4 Armstrong State University.
+After playing their first full NCAA Division II schedule (thus ineligible for postseason during the transitionary period), the men finished the season ranked 7th in the highly competitive South Region and 13th in the nation.
+At the same time, the women were 5th and 19th, respectively.
+The men’s highlight win was when they visited Peach Belt regular season champions and nationally ranked No. 4 Armstrong State University in their last match of the season.
+The women also finished with a win over Clayton State University, with their highlight win over the University of North Georgia.